reflectoring/reflectoring.github.io/_posts/2019-06-04-business-exceptions.md

 Ugly, isn't it?
 And the client code still has to handle the `NotEnoughFuelException` even if it passes `false` into the `takeOff()` method.

-Using an exception for a business rule prohibits reusability in contexts where the business rule should not be validated.
+**Using an exception for a business rule prohibits reusability in contexts where the business rule should not be validated**.
+And workarounds like the one above are ugly and expensive to read.

-A more mundane example where such reusability is required are multi-page forms in a web application that a user has to fill out.
-It would be convenient if the user can save his current progress at any time.
-When saving, the code might no run through all business rules so that the user can save invalid data that he can later fix.

-So, using exceptions for business rules makes for code that is not reusable or code that is ugly (= expensive to read), or both.

 ## #4: Exceptions May Interfere with Transactions